HSwMS Ulla Fersen

-HSwMS Ulla Fersen was a frigate of the Swedish Royal Navy, designed by Fredrik Henrik af Chapman, and launched in 1789.
-She served during the Russo-Swedish War (1788–1790), most notably at the Battle of Reval.
-British vessels twice detained her, once in 1798 and again in 1801, with the first event resulting in a major court case bearing on the meaning of neutrality.
-She was completely rebuilt in 1802, and lost in a storm in 1807.
+HSwMS Ulla Fersen was an 18-gun frigate of the Swedish Navy.
+Designed by the shipwright Fredrik Henrik af Chapman, she was launched in 1789 and served in the Russo-Swedish War of 1788–1790, most notably at the Battle of Reval.
+British vessels twice detained her, once in 1798 and again in 1801, with the first event almost leading to the execution of her master, Swedish Navy officer Rudolf Cederström, by his own government.
+Ulla Fersen was completely rebuilt in 1802, and lost in a storm in 1807.

 Design and construction

-Fredrik Henrik af Chapman, whom some credit as the first naval architect, designed Ulla Fersen.
-In 1787 he had proposed a ten-year plan that called for five ships of the line, six frigates, some storehouses, and a hospital.
-Various contingencies prevented the plan's full implementation.
-Still, Ulla Fersen was the last ship built under the original plan.
+Ulla Fersen was designed by the Swedish shipwright Fredrik Henrik af Chapman.
+In 1787, Chapman proposed the Swedish Navy adopt a ten-year plan which would involved constructing five ships of the line, six frigates, several storehouses and a naval hospital.
+Various issues prevented the plan from being fully implemented.
+Ulla Fersen was the final warship built under Chapman's plan, being launched on 15 August 1789 in Karlskrona.
 (Note: The Sjöhistoriska Museet (National Maritime Museum), Stockholm, has a structural model of Ulla Fersen.)
-Although the Swedish navy referred to her as a frigate, or a light frigate, she may perhaps be better described as a corvette (contemporary French usage), or a sloop of war (contemporary British usage).
-She was named for Ulla (Ulrika Eleonora) von Höpken, née von Fersen, a Swedish lady-in-waiting and member of the nobility.
+Although the Swedish navy referred to her as either a frigate or light frigate, she more closely resembled contemporary French corvettes or British sloops-of-war in size and armament.
+Ulla Fersen was named after Ulla von Höpken, a Swedish noblewoman and courtier.